copilot-code-optimizations/VS-Extension/README.md

 **NOTE**
-If you have upgraded your Visual Studio 17.9 with Code Optimizations extension to 17.10+, please un-install the Code Optimizations extension and install the extension intended for 17.10+.
+If you have upgraded your Visual Studio 17.9 with Code Optimizations extension to Visial Studio 17.10 or 17.11, please un-install the Code Optimizations extension and install the extension intended for 17.10 and 17.11.
 It's available in the same feed in your Visual Studio.
 Why?
 The GitHub Copilot Chat is built into VS 17.10+ and the architecture has changed a bit, so a different extension version is necessary.
-The customer experience remains un-changed.
+The chat experience remains un-changed.

 1. Now we can install the extension from the **Extensions -> Manage Extensions...**